JacekLeszczynski/YoutubePlayer/server/README.md

+To poniżej to to od czego zacząłem, a teraz jest to mocno rozbudowana wersja serwera.

 # Multi-Client-Server-Chat
 Group chat program where there is a single server and multiple clients.
 The server forwards a client's message to all the other clients.